 Being aware of the statute of limitations is critical to successful litigation.
 In California and throughout the United States, the applicable statute of limitations regulations imposes hard deadlines on injury claims.
 Failure to bring an action before the deadline passes could lead to an automatic dismissal should you attempt to litigate the claim at a later date.

 For example, suppose that you are injured in a car accident involving a distracted driver.
 You intend to sue the defendant-driver for negligence.
 After the accident, however, you delay in seeking legal assistance.
 In fact, you wait two years before finally contacting a qualified Los Angeles personal injury law firm attorney to evaluate the underlying claims.
 At that point, however, it might be too late to pursue your claims.
 California imposes a two-year statute of limitations that starts on the date of your injury.

-It’s worth noting that there are several exemptions from the statute of limitations, so you should consult with Los Angeles personal injury lawyers before “giving up” on your claims, even if you have delayed for an excessive period of time.
+It’s worth noting that there are several exemptions from the statute of limitations, so you should consult with Los Angeles personal injury attorneys before “giving up” on your claims, even if you have delayed for an excessive period of time.
 In California, for example, plaintiffs can make use of the Discovery Rule to extend their statute of limitations period — the Discovery Rule ensures that the statute of limitations period does not begin to run until the date that the injury was discovered, or should have been discovered.
 If you sustained a hidden and asymptomatic injury that doctors failed to diagnose until a later date, then you would likely be entitled to make use of the Discovery Rule.